 The increase in the number of smart speakers for household use in the United States of America and the United Kingdom between 2017-2019 will surprise you.
 Voice commerce sales are projected to increase over 2,000% from 2017 to 2022.

-Voice search has become such an integral part of people’s lives, that today it has started shaping consumer’s behavior.
+Voice search has become such an integral part of people’s lives that it has started shaping consumers’ behavior today.

 So it’s not at all surprising when 65% of people who own an Amazon Echo or Google Home say that they can’t imagine going back to the days before they had a smart speaker.
 42% of that group say the voice-activated devices have quickly become essential to their lives.